XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/depositauth.md

 _(Added by the [DepositAuth amendment][].)_

-Deposit Authorization is an optional feature of an [account](accounts.html) in the XRP Ledger.
-Deposit Authorization blocks transfers of any kind of value to the account from strangers.
-This includes transfers of XRP and issued currencies.
+Deposit Authorization is an optional [account](accounts.html) setting in the XRP Ledger.
+If enabled, Deposit Authorization blocks all transfers from strangers, including transfers of XRP and issued currencies.
 An account with Deposit Authorization can only receive value in two ways:

 - From accounts it has [preauthorized](#preauthorization).
 - By sending a transaction to receive the funds.
 For example, an account with Deposit Authorization could finish an [Escrow](escrow.html) that was initiated by a stranger.

-By default, new accounts have DepositAuth disabled, so they can receive XRP from anyone.
+By default, new accounts have DepositAuth disabled and can receive XRP from anyone.

 ## Background